caiusdebucean/YOVO/README.md

 # Bachelor-Degree-Project
-My Bachelor's Degree final project concerning 3D object detection from 2D images
+My Bachelor's Degree final project concerning 3D object reconstruction from 2D images

 All current work is based on the SOtA on ShapeNet which is Pix2Vox
   * https://github.com/hzxie/Pix2Vox